 8. Extras cover

-Medicare does not cover services such as physiotherapy, dental examinations and spectacles.
+Medicare doesn’t cover services such as physiotherapy, dental examinations and spectacles.
 This is where health.com.au extras cover can help.
-We have a wide range of extras cover: Pulse, Basic, Middle, Active and High.
-Within each range, we pay a set percentage - 50%, 60%, 65%, 75% or 85% of the fee charged, respectively - by your provider as a benefit.
-Some of our products use a combination of percentage back and set benefits.
+We have a wide range of extras cover including: Starter, Base, Mid, Vital, Top, Pulse and Active options.
+Within each range, we pay a set benefit of the fee charged by your provider.
 Each cover has a distinct range of services that are covered.
 Benefits are paid up to an annual cap, which applies over a calendar year, for every person covered by a policy.
 The annual caps vary by policy.

 You may choose to see any provider you wish, as long they’re in private practice and recognised as such by us.